Serious Sam Advance

 Serious Sam Advance (also marketed as Serious Sam) is a 2004 first-person shooter game developed by Climax London and published by Global Star Software for the Game Boy Advance.
-A spin-off in the Serious Sam series, the game has the player control Sam "Serious" Stone through confined levels—first in ancient Egypt, then in ancient Rome—defeating varying enemies using an assortment of weapons.
+A spinoff in the Serious Sam series, the game has the player control Sam "Serious" Stone through confined levels—first in ancient Egypt, then in ancient Rome—defeating varying enemies using an assortment of weapons.
 Serious Sam Advance was developed by Climax London, a studio of former Crawfish Interactive developers, using ray casting technology.
 Global Star Software announced the game in January 2004 and released it in April.
 Serious Sam Advance received mixed reviews, with praise for its weapons, enemies, level design and sound effects, conflicting opinions about its graphics, and criticism for its controls and frame rate issues.

 Gameplay

 Serious Sam Advance is a first-person shooter.
 It contains twelve levels, each composed of enclosed rooms, often in the style of arenas.
 Some levels contain puzzle elements.
 The player, as Sam "Serious" Stone, can freely navigate each room, using the D-pad for forward and backward movement and the shoulder buttons for strafing.
 Enemies patrol in rooms and attack Sam on sight.
 Entering a room or passing a trigger causes further enemies to appear and attack.
 There are twenty types of enemies in total.

 The player can attack using ten different weapons, including ranged weapons and a chainsaw for melee.
 They can aim using the D-pad and fire the weapons using the "A" button.
 Holding down the button causes the weapons to fire continuously.
 Aiming can be slowed down by holding the "B" button, while pressing the button once swaps the active weapon with another.
 Enemies at close range are automatically targeted.
 Ammunition can be collected through crates placed in levels.

 Serious Sam Advance contains no measures to save progress and uses a password system to let the player access later levels after a restart.
 A leaderboard documents the player's highscore, number of enemies encountered, and number of enemies killed, although that data is also not persisted.
 Up to four players can connect their Game Boy Advance systems using the Game Boy Advance Game Link Cable and compete in a deathmatch mode.